codedalex/ThreeJSportfolio/README.md

     position: 'CEO of BrightStar Enterprises',
     img: 'assets/review4.png',
     review:
-      'Adrian was a pleasure to work with.
+      'Alex was a pleasure to work with.
 He understood our requirements perfectly and delivered a website that exceeded our expectations.
 His skills in both frontend backend dev are top-notch.', },
 ];